MadGamerHD/GTASceneSync/README.md

-## GTASceneSync Blender Addon
+GTASceneSync Blender Addon

-### Overview
+Overview
-The **GTASceneSync IPL-IDE** addon for Blender is designed to streamline the process of exporting 3D models and scenes into formats compatible with various Grand Theft Auto (GTA) games.
-This addon provides functionality for exporting objects in **IPL** (Item Placement List) and **IDE** (IDE Object Definition) formats, which are crucial for modding and managing scenes in GTA titles.
+The GTASceneSync IPL-IDE addon for Blender is a powerful tool for exporting 3D models and scenes into formats compatible with various Grand Theft Auto (GTA) games.
+This addon supports exporting objects in IPL (Item Placement List) and IDE (Object Definition) formats, essential for modding and scene management in GTA titles.
+With recent updates, GTA Vice City (VC) support has now been fully integrated, enhancing the addon’s versatility across the GTA modding community.

-### Key Features
+Key Features
-- **Export to IPL (GTA San Andreas)**: Allows users to export selected mesh objects from Blender into the IPL format used by GTA San Andreas.
-This feature supports incremental model IDs and optional default rotations.
+Export to IPL (GTA San Andreas): Seamlessly export selected mesh objects from Blender into the IPL format used by GTA San Andreas, with options for incremental model IDs and configurable rotations.
-- **Export to IPL (GTA III)**: Provides the capability to export objects to the IPL format used by GTA III, accommodating the specific needs of this game's modding environment.
+Export to IPL (GTA III): Effortlessly export objects to the IPL format used by GTA III, tailored to meet the specific requirements of this game's modding environment.
-- **Export to IDE**: Enables the export of object definitions to an IDE file, which is used to define object properties and settings within the game.

-### GTA VC IPL Export (Upcoming Feature)
-The GTA Vice City (VC) IPL export functionality is **currently under development** and is not yet available as part of the addon.
-While the groundwork has been laid for this feature, it is not fully integrated or operational at this time.
-We are actively working on finalizing this functionality to meet the specific requirements of the GTA VC modding framework.

-**Note**: The GTA VC IPL export feature is not included in the addon at present.
-We plan to integrate this feature in future updates, so please stay tuned for its release.
+Export to IPL (GTA Vice City): NEW!
+The latest update brings full support for exporting objects in the IPL format used by GTA Vice City.
+The export process now follows Vice City’s unique format, with hardcoded scaling and rotational values as per the game’s standards.
+Export to IDE: Define object properties and settings for your scenes by exporting object definitions to an IDE file, compatible with multiple GTA games.

-### Installation
+Installation
-1. **Download** the latest version of the addon.
+Download the latest version of the addon.
-2. **Open Blender** and go to `Edit` > `Preferences`.
+Open Blender and navigate to Edit > Preferences.
-3. Navigate to the `Add-ons` tab and click on `Install`.
+In the Add-ons tab, click on Install.
-4. Select the downloaded `.zip` file and click `Install Add-on`.
+Select the downloaded .zip file and click Install Add-on.
-5. Enable the addon by checking the box next to `GTASceneSync IPL-IDE` in the list.
+Enable the addon by checking the box next to GTASceneSync IPL-IDE in the list.

-### Usage
+Usage
-1. **Access the Addon**: The addon adds a new menu under `File` > `Export`, where you can find options to export selected objects in the supported formats.
+Access the Addon: You’ll find new export options under File > Export, including the ability to export objects to GTA IPL and IDE formats.
-2. **Select Objects**: Choose the objects you wish to export in Blender.
+Select Objects: Choose the objects in Blender that you want to export.
-3. **Export**: Use the relevant export option from the menu.
-Note that the GTA VC IPL export option will not be available until the feature is fully developed and integrated.
+Export: Use the appropriate export option from the menu.
+With the latest update, the GTA Vice City IPL export is now available and ready for use alongside existing export options.

-### Future Updates
+Future Updates
-- **GTA VC IPL Support**: Development is ongoing to complete the GTA VC IPL export feature.
-Updates will focus on integrating and perfecting this functionality to meet GTA VC modding standards.
-- **Bug Fixes and Enhancements**: The addon will receive regular updates to address issues and improve features based on user feedback and testing.
+Refinements for Vice City Support: Though Vice City support is now available, we will continue to refine and improve the functionality based on user feedback and ongoing testing.
+Bug Fixes and Optimizations: Regular updates will be provided to address any issues and enhance performance across all supported formats.

-### Contact and Support
+Contact and Support
-For any questions, feedback, or assistance, please contact MadGamerHD on YouTube at [bradzandmaxplays](https://www.youtube.com/@bradzandmaxplays).
+For support, feedback, or inquiries, reach out to MadGamerHD on YouTube at bradzandmaxplays.

-Stay tuned for future updates as we work to enhance the addon and expand its capabilities.
+Stay tuned for continued updates as we work to further develop and expand the capabilities of the GTASceneSync addon!